1920s Men’s Fashion Guide: Style of the Roaring Decade

 Image of a 1920s milk wagon delivery man.
 Photo: See page for author, OGL-ON, via Wikimedia Commons

-In the tapestry of 1920s America, a vivid contrast in men’s fashion emerged, mirroring the nation’s transition from rural simplicity to urban complexity.
-Middle-class men, aligning their wardrobe with their upwardly mobile aspirations, leaned toward suits, ties, and hats made from premium fabrics like wool and linen.
+In 1920s America, men’s fashion mirrored the nation’s transition from rural simplicity to urban complexity.
+Middle-class men, aligning with their upward mobility, favored suits, ties, and hats made from premium, long-lasting wool and linen.

 Workwear